AndreBee/python-seo-scripts/keyword-research/README.md

 You will need an API key to use the script, which you can get at https://keywordtool.io

+Note that you can use the sandbox endpoint while testing, so that you don't waste API credits.
+Just uncomment the test endpoint and comment the production one.

 ## API limits and settings